vivekaris/flutter_wordcamp/README.md

-# flutter_wordcamp
+# flutter_wordcamp Kanpur-2018

-A new Wordcamp Demo Application on Flutter.
+A new Wordcamp Kanpur Demo Application on Flutter.

 ## Screenshot